 The above IoT devices and their associated services, or IoT products, will be covered in the scope of this Scheme.
-Figure 3.2-1 shows an image of the products covered by this Scheme.

 Figure 3.2-1 Image of products covered by the Scheme

 As with certain existing domestic and other countries' schemes, general-purpose IT products (PCs, tablets, smartphones, etc.) to which users can easily alter security measures such as via software products are excluded.
 IoT products with a general-purpose OS will be considered to be in scope if users cannot easily add security measures to the product itself.